Cruise advice for seniors

 If you’re hoping to soak in the rays while relaxing on a sunbed, an Alaskan cruise through ancient glaciers won’t be your best choice.
 Deciding on what climate you’re comfortable with is an essential first step.

 Kids can be a lot of fun to be around, but if you’d prefer to unwind without feeling like you’re babysitting the grandkids, an adults-only cruise could be the right choice.
 If you can’t find an entirely adults-only cruise that suits your travel plans, don’t worry most cruise lines have kids-free areas onboard where you can put your feet up.

 5. Do you plan to take onshore excursions?

 Cruises aren’t all about enjoying the serenity of the sea; onshore excursions can be a great way to explore cities when you reach the port.
-Think about the destinations you’d love to visit and whether these are accessible during your cruise, and remember not to overdo it with strenuous physical exercise, especially in challenging climates.
+Think about the destinations you’d love to visit and whether these are accessible during your cruise.

 1. Pacific Islands

 Turquoise waters, dazzling reefs, idyllic islands and vibrant local cultures - it’s easy to see why the Pacific Islands are a premier cruising destination.
 Fiji, New Caledonia, Samoa and Vanuatu are among some of the most popular destinations in the Pacific, where cruises typically run for 7-12 nights.